ViolaFlower/Legacy-Tweaks/README.md

 ### 🔧 Customizable
 - Unlike other alternatives, Legacy Tweaks comes with **customizability in mind**.
 You can **disable anything** you don't like in the **click of a button**!

-### ⚙️ Source Available
-- Legacy Tweaks is **fully source available**, licensed under the [Polyform Shield License](https://polyformproject.org/wp-content/uploads/2020/06/PolyForm-Shield-1.0.0.txt), which allows for forking and contributions! **Feel free to contribute on our GitHub**.

 ### 🚀 Performant and Lightweight
 - Legacy Tweaks seeks to **solve key performance issues** in all-in-one alternatives, while being **lightweight, customizable and compatible**.